 What sets our program apart is that in our classes, we explore society’s social and economic values through a social justice lens, and then consider ways of creating healthy communities that support individual health.
 For example, we examine key determinants of health at the community level and ways to strengthen those determinants that engage, empower, and improve health outcomes.

-The Adler School is a natural fit for me because my value system is in line with the school’s mission to affect social change.
+The Adler University is a natural fit for me because my value system is in line with the University’s mission to affect social change.
 We recognize the need to consider efficiency and economics in public policy but ultimately our goal is to identify and help pass policies that will create a more fair and equitable society.

 Director of Communications